Colorado Ski Accident Lawyers

-If you are involved in a skiing crash with another rider, neither party should leave the accident scene before giving personal information to the ski patrol and to each other, and obtaining a copy of the ski patrol incident report.
-In many cases, riders could have insurance that will cover them for their fault.
-If the other person was at fault for the collision, contact Ramos Law and we will handle the rest!
+If you crashed into another skier, neither party should leave the accident scene before giving personal information to the ski patrol and each other and obtaining a copy of the ski patrol incident report.
+In many cases, riders could have insurance covering them for their fault.
+If the other person was at fault for the collision, contact Ramos Law, and we will handle the rest!

 Learn more on our “Abide By Colorado Ski Laws” blog post.

 A fun day at the slopes can quickly turn ugly when accidents occur.
-The unfortunate reality is that catastrophic injury or death might be more common than you think, and it doesn’t only happen to beginners.
+Catastrophic injury or death is more common than you think, and it doesn’t only happen to beginners.

-According to the National Ski Area Association, the average person to die in a skiing accident in 2016 was an intermediate-advanced male skier between the ages of 21-30 years old who was involved in a collision on the slopes.
+According to the National Ski Area Association, the average person to die in a skiing collision accident in 2016 was an intermediate-advanced male skier between the ages of 21 and 30.
+In Colorado alone, an average of 11 deaths occur every year.